Mathematical Game Theory: A New Approach: Brouwer 's fixed-point theorem

-For game theoretic applications, the following implication is of interest.
+For game-theoretic applications, the following implication is of interest.

-\begin{corollary} Let $X\subseteq \R^n$ be a convex, compact and nonempty set and $G:X\times X\to \R$ a continuous map that is concave in the second variable, \emph{i.e.}, \begin{itemize} \item[(C)] for every $x\in X$, the map $y\mapsto G(x,y)$ is concave. \end{itemize} Then there exists a point $x^*\in X$ such that
+\begin{corollary} Let $X\subseteq \R^n$ be a convex, compact and nonempty set and $G:X\times X\to \R$ a continuous map that is concave in the second variable, \emph{i.e.}, \begin{itemize} \item[(C)] for every $x\in X$, the map $y\mapsto G(x,y)$ is concave. \end{itemize} Then there exists a point $x^*\in X$ such that for all $y\in X$, one has

 \end{corollary}